Econometrics for Policy Analysis

 • Results: Summarize your results.
 Did the policy work or not?
 If so, by how much? was the effect size small or large?
 How uncertain are we about the estimates?

 • Discussion/Conclusion: talk about what your results mean and why they matter.
+See this paper for an example of a more comprehensive conclusion.

 1.1.2 Class Grade Breakdown